Military Families: Coming Home

 - Most families will change.
 Children have been born or have grown.
 An adult at home may have become more independent.
 The returning family member had a life changing experience.
 The goal is to form a healthy, new life together.

 Reunion of a military family after a long deployment is a cause for celebration.
 Some patience and understanding will go a long way to help the whole family successfully reunite with a minimum of problems.
-While most families cope successfully with the stress of the deployment and following reunion, problems can develop.
-If significant problems develop, the family should seek help from a qualified mental health professional.
+While most families cope successfully with the stress of the deployment and following reunion, problems can also develop.
+If such difficulties persist, the family should seek help from a qualified mental health professional.

 For additional information: